Interference theory: Span performance

 Span performance refers to working memory capacity.
-It is hypothesized that span performance is limited in language comprehension, problem solving, and memory.
+It is hypothesized that span performance is limited in language comprehension, problem-solving, and memory.
 Proactive Interference affects susceptibility to span performance limitations, as span performance in later experimental trials were worse than performance in earlier trials.
 With single tasks, proactive interference had less effect on participants with high working memory spans than those with low ones.
 With dual tasks, both types were similarly susceptible.

 To differ, others have tried to investigate the relation of proactive interference when cued to forget.
 Turvey and Wittlinger designed an experiment to examine the effects of cues such as "not to remember" and "not to recall" with currently learned material.
 While "not to remember" had a significant effect in reducing proactive interference, cued to "not to recall" previously encoded and stored information did not significantly reduce the effect.
-Therefore, these associated cues do not directly control the potential effect of proactive interference on short term memory span.
+Therefore, these associated cues do not directly control the potential effect of proactive interference on short-term memory span.

-Proactive interference has shown an effect during the learning phase in terms of stimuli at the acquisition and retrieval stages with behavioral tasks for humans, as found by Castro, Ortega and Matute.
+Proactive interference has shown an effect during the learning phase in terms of stimuli at the acquisition and retrieval stages with behavioral tasks for humans, as found by Castro, Ortega, and Matute.
 With 106 participants, they investigated two main questions: if two cues are learned as predictors of the same outcome (one after the other), would the second-cue outcome association be retarded?
 And secondly, once the second association is fully learned, will there still be an effect on subsequent trials?
 The research, as predicted, showed retardation and impairment in associations, due to the effect of Proactive Interference.

 Retroactive interference

 Retroactive interference, also known as Retroactive inhibition, is the interference of newer memories with the retrieval of older memories.
 In other words, subsequently learned memories directly contributes to the forgetting of previously learned memories.
-The effect of retroactive interference takes place when any type of skill has not been rehearsed over long periods of time.
+The effect of retroactive interference takes place when any type of skill has not been rehearsed over long periods.
 Of the two effects of interference theory, retroactive interference is considered the more common and more problematic type of interference compared to proactive interference.

 RI is a classic paradigm that was first officially termed by Muller.
 These memory research pioneers demonstrated that filling the retention interval (defined as the amount of time that occurs between the initial learning stage and the memory recall stage) with tasks and material caused significant interference effects with the primary learned items.

-As compared to proactive interference, retroactive interference may have larger effects because there is not only competition involved, but also unlearning.
+As compared to proactive interference, retroactive interference may have larger effects because there is not only competition involved but also unlearning.